-For the residual emissions we will start purchasing carbon elimination credits from project fulfilling the high-level criteria of the ACA guidance.
+For the residual emissions we will start acquiring carbon elimination (carbon capture and storage) credits from projects fulfilling the high-level criteria of the ACA guidance.

-During the year 2022 we will start implementing these measures and intensify them from 2023 onwards, gradually covering more airports.
-We will first focus on Lapland Airports and Helsinki Airport following by the rest of the network in 2025.
+We have started implementing these measures and intensify them from 2023 onwards, gradually covering more airports.
+We will first focus on the four of Lapland Airports in 2023 and Helsinki Airport in 2024 followed by the rest of the network in 2025.